 Game On!
 The World Series Begins Between The L.A.
 Dodgers And Tampa Bay Rays

 Tonight, it's a familiar moment in an otherwise strange baseball season.
 Game One of the World Series between the Los Angeles Dodgers and Tampa Bay Rays.
-First pitch is at 8:09 pm (ET)
+First pitch is at 8:09 p.m.
+ET.

 Major League Baseball shortened its regular season from the usual 162-games to just 60 because of the coronavirus pandemic.
 The typical baseball marathon turned into a sprint.
 Games were played in teams' home stadiums with no fans (except for those cardboard cut-outs).
 The stillness of the empty ballparks meant every utterance (expletives or otherwise) could be heard clearly on television broadcasts.
 Some teams even experimented with piping in fake fan noise.